gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 I shrugged.
 "Not everyone can afford to be as generous as you are, my dear.
 But I dare not refuse anyone entry in case it should cost me the custom of others."
-Which was true enough—for all her faults, she was never late settling her bill.
+Which was true enough.

 "Well, I don't have much—" she started.